The top 10 garden centres in Toronto

 If you live in the west end and are in need of a gardening fix, Plant World is the place to be.
 With 5 acres of retail space, and year round greenhouses, this store truly has everything your green thumb is itching for.
 Plant World's location has remained a hub for the gardening crowd since its inception way back in 1889.

 1000 Islington Aveneue, 416.503.3339

 Islington Nurseries offers a well-rounded selection of seasonal plants and gardening accessories.
-The store includes 2500 square feet of indoor and outdoor space, and online shopping is also available through their web-site.
+The store includes 2500 square feet of indoor and outdoor space.
 They are well-known for carrying a range of mature trees at reasonable prices.
-Or, if you want to literally "rock" your garden, head to Islington Nurseries' stone yard at 270 Evans Avenue for a large selection of landscaping materials and supplies.
+Head to their stone yard at 270 Evans Avenue for a large selection of landscaping materials and supplies.

 Lee Valley Tools

 590 King Street West, 416.366.5959 and two other locations

 What good gardener is complete without a high-quality set of tools?
 Lee Valley Tools has three locations around the city that provide every possible gardening tool imaginable.
 From axes, hoes and rakes to trowels, mowers and shears; you name it, they have it.
 In-store seminars are hugely popular and sell-out quickly.

 2493 Yonge Street, 416.481.9998